What is Azure Automanage?

 What can you expect from Azure Automanage?

-This tool helps you improve workload uptime, and reduce costs by automating Windows server.
+This tool helps you improve workload uptime and reduce costs by automating Windows server.
 Managing servers in the cloud to scale up operations and reduce complexities.
 It monitors the complete lifecycle of default environments of development, testing, and production.
 Detects the drift from purpose and rectifies it.
 Flexibility to enable/disable selected and new existing virtual machines.
 Azure storage and networking features will add to the costs of automanage.

 Automanage Windows Server: